Brine-Finance-Libs/brine-connector-nodejs/README.md

 const orderNonce = await client.createOrderNonce(nonceBody)
 const signedBody = signMsgHash(orderNonce.payload, ethPrivateKey)
-const order = await client.createNewOrder(signedBody)
+const order = await client.createNewOrder({
+  ...signedBody,
+  organization_key: '', // This is an optional field.
+The organization’s key shared by Brine organization.
+  api_key: '',
+}) // This is an optional field.
+The organization’s API key shared by Brine organization. })

 // or
 import {